 Twin Peaks

-If you’re looking for the best view in San Francisco, Twin Peaks never disappoints.
-At over 900 feet high, you’ll get a panoramic view from the Golden Gate Bridge and the downtown skyline to the Pacific Ocean stretching into the horizon.
+Let’s start our virtual tour with a place where you can take in the whole city with only a glance.
+Twin Peaks, at over 900 feet high, gives you a panoramic view of San Francisco.
+From the Golden Gate Bridge and the downtown skyline to the Pacific Ocean stretching into the horizon.
 You can drive up to the parking lot, hike one of the moderate trails, or take the 37 Corbett bus.
-Sunrise and sunset are the magic hours for taking photos.
-Plus, Twin Peaks is largely undeveloped, so you can enjoy some natural beauty.
+For the most magical experience, try waking up at the crack of dawn and going there as the first rays of the sun start grazing the city.

 Bernal Heights Park